emkao/flexcomm/README.md

 - "Edit" Button to edit an existing option on the screen
 - "Delete" Button to delete one or more existing options on the screen
 - "Settings" Button to navigate to Settings screen
-- "Help" Button to call for help
+- "Help" Button to call for help (activated by continuous flexing)
-- "Back" Button to go to previous screen
+- "Back" Button to go to previous screen (activated by 2 flexes)

 **Options Customization**
 - "Folder": Can make a folder to transition between screens